postsharp/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview.md

 ## Summary

 PostSharp "Caravela" is the future of aspect-oriented programming and metaprogramming in .NET.
-It will take us a long time to get there, but the possibilities are amazing and the pass much less rocky than 10 years ago.
+It will take us a long time to get there, but the possibilities are amazing and the path much less rocky than 10 years ago.

-For more information, please look at the home of PostSharp "Caravela" on [GitHub](https://github.com/postsharp/Caravela).
+For more information, please have a look at the home of PostSharp "Caravela" on [GitHub](https://github.com/postsharp/Caravela).

 If you have any feedback or question regarding Caravela, please [open an issue](https://github.com/postsharp/Caravela/issues/new), [start a discussion](https://github.com/postsharp/Caravela/discussions/new), or contact us directly at hello@postsharp.net.